karensa11/shop-now-project/README.md

 <img src="./documentation/architecture.png">

 #### Micro Services
+- **catalog-service**
-- **catalog-service** <br/>responsible for the catalog domain - categories, items in category (phones, accessories)
+responsible for the catalog domain - categories, items in category (phones, accessories)
+- **orders-service**
-- **orders-service** <br/>responsible for the order managemant domain - create order, add items to order, place / close / cancel order.
+responsible for the order managemant domain - create order, add items to order, place / close / cancel order.
 Communicates with catalog-service via feign to get catalog details.
 Sends events to kafka for major items - order creation or cancellation
+- **users-service**
-- **users-service** <br/>responsible for the users domain - create user, authenticate, search by email.
+responsible for the users domain - create user, authenticate, search by email.
 Communicates with orders-service via feign to get order details for user.
 Sends events to kafka for major items - user creation or deletion.
-- **tracking service** <br/>responsible for the notifications domain - read notification from kafka and store in DB, retrieve user notifications
+- **tracking service**
+responsible for the notifications domain - read notification from kafka and store in DB, retrieve user notifications
-- **API gateway** <br/>gateway between external source requests to the micro services.
+- **API gateway**
+gateway between external source requests to the micro services.
 Provides filters of logging and security (such as roles and XSS)
-- **naming-service** <br/>eureka service.
+- **naming-service**
+eureka service.
 Responsible for find the ms by name (e.g. catalog-service) instead of exact host and port
 #### Other elements
+- **UI**
-- **UI** <br/>simple GUI built and react and covers all system functionality.
-2 types of systems, redirected after login based on user roles: 1) regular user - can view catalog, create orders, view and manage his account 2) admin - can close order and view user notifications (major actions)
+simple GUI built and react and covers all system functionality.<br/> 2 types of systems, redirected after login based on user roles: <br/>1) regular user - can view catalog, create orders, view and manage his account <br/>2) admin - can close order and view user notifications (major actions)
-- **rest automation** <br/>check all rests return correct response code (e.g. 200 for success and 404 if sending invalid data) and their response
+- **rest automation**
+check all rests return correct response code (e.g. 200 for success and 404 if sending invalid data) and their response
-- **UI automation** <br/>using selenium, simulate user operations on the UI (button clicks, etc) and check result (e.g. notification message) are as expected
+- **UI automation**
+using selenium, simulate user operations on the UI (button clicks, etc) and check result (e.g. notification message) are as expected
+- **ms-utility**
-- **ms-utility** <br/>common utility methods and annotations for the micro services, such as custom annotation for enable custom exception handling
+common utility methods and annotations for the micro services, such as custom annotation for enable custom exception handling
+- **health-check**
-- **health-check** <br/>simple module to check if all ms are up
+simple module to check if all ms are up
 ####  Logic and procedures
 - **Logging and tracability** <br/> the micro services are traced using zipkin (via rabbitMQ notification system).
 All the transactions get's unique id from zipkin.
 All log entries from docker log are saved into a file in the file system
-- **API gateway** <br/>All external calls must go thru API gateway.<br/>Calls are filtered with the  sequence of filters in the gateway, and if everything is ok the call is proceeding to the requested ms. <br/>Current filters are: 1) Logging filter - add log entry that associated between the retrieved session id / transaction id and the zipkin id 2) Roles filter - checks if the user (authenticationId) is allowed to inoke the requested rest on the ms 3) XSS filter - check requested URL, parameters and headers
+- **API gateway**
+All external calls must go thru API gateway.<br/>Calls are filtered with the  sequence of filters in the gateway, and if everything is ok the call is proceeding to the requested ms. <br/>Current filters are: <br/>1) Logging filter - add log entry that associated between the retrieved session id / transaction id and the zipkin id <br/>2) Roles filter - checks if the user (authenticationId) is allowed to inoke the requested rest on the ms <br/>3) XSS filter - check requested URL, parameters and headers
+- **Security**
-- **Security** <br/>Several security techniques:<br/>1) Restrict access to rest based on user role via gateway filter.
+Several security elements:<br/>1) Restrict access to rest based on user role via gateway filter.
 In the API gateway there is configuration file security.properties which defines what rest pattern each user type is allowed to activate (guest, user or admin)<br/>2) XSS validation - done in 2 places - request body during the JSon serialization (in the MS itself), requested URL, parameters and headers in the API gateway<br/>3) Input datatypes restrictions and validations using javax.validation.constraints.* annotations
+- **Database**
-- **Database**<br/>Fow now, each ms has its own database with 1-2 tables.
-Database implemented using H2 database, and its using in-memory database (once the server restarted, database changes vanished).
-The tables each having initial data for testing proposes, which is loaded from file data.sql
+Fow now, each ms has its own database with 1-2 tables. <br/>Database implemented using H2 database, and its using in-memory database (once the server restarted, database changes vanished). <br/>The tables each having initial data for testing proposes, which is loaded from file data.sql
 ## Installation on local PC

 1.	**Install UI libraries**